psyomn/sclack/Demo.markdown

 ````

 This test is not quite what you'd probably see in a real project, but should
 demonstrate the basics.
-The Common object is a helper class in which I wanted
+The Common object is a custom helper class, and
-to take a look at reflection capabilities in Scala.
-It just checks to see if
+I wanted to take a look at reflection capabilities in Scala.
+It just checks to
-the method is available in the given class:
+see if the method is available in the given class:

 ````scala
 package sclack.testing